trevordilley/crpg/README.md

  - As a player I have enemies that are both melee and ranged, fast and slow
  - Entities should not overlap with one another.
- - As a player I can find loot and must carry it out
-    - Implementation: A "haulable" thing will follow behind the entity carrying it.
+ - As a player I can find loot and must carry it out x Implementation: A "haulable" thing will follow behind the entity carrying it.
     - Loot near a wagon is added to the wagon and will be carried out, the loot is *claimed*
  - As a player, the light level in a dungeon or area plays an important tactical role